 Other revenues (Subscriptions and services)

-Other revenues totaled $195 million in 2024, equal to 6.6% of total revenue and up 29% year-over-year.
+Other revenues totaled $331 million in 2025, up 70% year-over-year.

 Robinhood positions its Gold membership as an advanced offering